Gators, Gals, and Guns

 By: Kyle Grammatica

 We love introducing novices to the joys of hunting and shooting sports!
-In a recent $2,000 grant, we funded a day of firearm and archery training for 30 women at the University of Florida.
+In a recent $2,000 grant, we funded a day of firearm and archery training at the University of Florida.
 The Gators, Gals, and Guns event was held in spring 2019 at the Gator Skeet and Trap Club in Gainesville.
 University of Florida student Joanna Ennis, a passionate sportswoman and former President of the UF Wildlife Society, created the event after learning that many of her classmates were interested in shooting sports but didn’t know where to learn.
 She recruited 30 women to participate, all of whom had no previous experience with firearms or bows.

 “I grew up as a fourth generation Floridian, hunting and fishing, and spending lots of time outdoors,” Ennis said.
 “When I would talk to other women at UF and in the Wildlife Society, I found many of them had never done any hunting or fishing themselves.
 They were interested but didn’t know how or where to start.
 So, I applied for this grant to introduce them to the hobbies I’m passionate about.”